- The sewer connection can be made by your choice of qualified contractors, but we may need to inspect the connection.

 - If you’re planning to connect to a trunk sewer please read our before you apply section.

 - By providing consent, we are simply agreeing to the method of connection.
 This isn’t confirmation that the sewer has enough capacity for the work you’re planning.
-If you’re building multiple properties, you’ll need to make a pre-development enquiry to confirm capacity of our network.
+If you’re building multiple properties, you’ll need to make a pre-planning enquiry to confirm capacity of our network.

 Connecting to a public sewer